-Covington Latin School is a co-educational, Catholic, accelerated, college preparatory high school offering a classical education for gifted students.
+Covington Latin School is a co-educational, Catholic, accelerated, college preparatory middle and high school offering a classical education for gifted students.
 Since its inception in 1923, Latin School has operated under the auspices of the Roman Catholic Bishop of the Diocese of Covington, Kentucky.
 CLS is fully accredited by the Southern Association of Colleges and Schools (S.A.C.S.) and has been certified by the US Department of Education as a Blue Ribbon School since 2003.
 Covington Latin has been profiled in US News and World Report, featured as a "Cool School" by Fox 19 Cincinnati, ranked the #1 private school in Northern Kentucky by Cincinnati Magazine, and named as a NICHE top 3 school in the state of Kentucky.

 Covington Latin School offers a unique program for academically gifted and talented students in the tristate area.
 As its central purpose, CLS aims to form Christian leaders by challenging its students to attain their academic, intellectual, social and moral potential.
 The School's commitment to acceleration allows advanced fifth, sixth and seventh-grade students the opportunity to learn in a safe environment with like-minded peers.
 For many of these students, acceleration offers a more challenging and rewarding educational experience than a regular grade process.

 Admitted fifth-grade students are eligible to enter either the Prep 7 year or Prep 8 year.
 Admitted sixth-grade students are eligible to enter either the Prep 8 or Freshman year.
 The decision to accelerate one versus two years is based on a joint determination between Latin School and each prospective student's family.
 Admitted seventh-grade students are eligible to enter into the Freshman year.